Norman Kirk: Prime Minister (1972–1974)

-The Kirk government attracted controversy in March 1974 for starting the Dawn Raids, a series of police raids that primarily targeted Pacific Islanders for overstaying.
+The Kirk government attracted controversy in March 1974 for starting the Dawn Raids, a series of police raids that primarily targeted Pasifika peoples for overstaying.
 The government stopped the raids and issued an amnesty in April 1974, but they were later restarted by the Muldoon Government.

 Illness and death

 During his time as Prime Minister, Kirk kept up an intense schedule, refusing to reduce his workload by any significant degree and rarely taking time off (the Chatham Islands was his favourite retreat).
 Kirk ignored advice from several doctors and from Bob Tizard and Warren Freer to "take care of himself" and to reduce his heavy consumption of Coca-Cola and alcohol (beer, plus later whisky or gin), saying he would have a "short but happy life".
-Though a non-smoker, he had dysentery and exhibited symptoms of undiagnosed diabetes.
+On a trip to India he contracted dysentery and exhibited symptoms of undiagnosed diabetes.

-By 1974 he had difficulty in breathing, eating and sleeping.
+By 1974 he had difficulty breathing, eating and sleeping.
 In April Kirk had an operation to remove varicose veins from both legs at once despite advice to have two operations.
-Doctors and colleagues were urging him to take time off; on 26 August Social Credit leader Bruce Beetham advised him to take a couple of months off to recover.
+Doctors and colleagues were urging him to take time off; on 15 August he decided to stay off work for two days, and continued to have problems on his return.
+Despite considerable discomfort, he went to Palmerston North on 18 August to open St Peter's College.
+This was his last public appearance.

-On 15 August 1974 he decided to take two days off, and on 26 August he decided to have six weeks of complete rest.
-He had been checked over by many doctors, and an examination by Professor Tom O’Donnell on 27 August confirmed that he had an enlarged heart gravely weakened by embolisms, and which was not pumping regularly enough to get sufficient oxygen into his bloodstream; one lung was two-thirds incapacitated by the clot; and his stomach was very sore as his liver was swollen with retained fluid.
-He went into the Home of Compassion Hospital, Island Bay, Wellington on 28 August.
+On 26 August 1974, Social Credit leader Bruce Beetham advised Kirk to take a couple of months off to recover, and the Prime Minister decided to have six weeks of complete rest.
+He had been checked over by many doctors, and an examination by Professor Tom O'Donnell on 27 August confirmed that Kirk had an enlarged heart, gravely weakened by embolisms, which was not pumping regularly enough to get sufficient oxygen into his bloodstream.
+One lung was two-thirds incapacitated by a blood clot; his stomach was very sore as his liver was swollen with retained fluid.

+Kirk checked into the Home of Compassion Hospital, Island Bay, Wellington on 28 August.
 He rang and reminisced with close colleagues, and his bed was covered with official papers.
 On Saturday 31 August he told his wife Ruth, who had been told of his serious situation and came to Wellington, "I am dying .. please don't tell anyone".
 Soon after 9 pm, while watching a police drama on television (Softly, Softly: Taskforce with Stratford Johns on NZBC TV), he slowly slid from a sitting position.
 He died of a pulmonary embolism when a blood clot released from a vein into his heart cut off the blood flow and stopped the heart.
-O'Donnell signed his death certificate.
+O'Donnell signed Kirk's death certificate.